Course Log In Here

 In my OT room, or counseling offices, which serve all ages and stages, I tend to use my Building Executive Functions set the most.

 Building Blocks: Think of executive functions as the building blocks of your brain.
-Each function, like Response Inhibition, Task Initiation, and Working Memory, is a foundational block that supports your learning and behavior.
+Each function, like inhibition, initiation, or working memory, is a block that supports performance.

 I print and cut out the blocks and stack them on a bulletin board as we review each one.

-I also use a personal size one for small groups and individual sessions , as my students are often on different levels.
+I also use a personal size one for small groups and individual sessions .

 Promoting Executive Function Literacy